-Suppose we have a base classifier f, which classifies a testing input \mathbf{x} to one of c classes $\{1, 2, \dots, c\}$ deterministically.
-For simplicity, we assume \mathbf{x} is an image with d pixels.
-Given an input \mathbf{x} , randomized ablation (Levine & Feizi, 2019) creates an ablated input as follows: we first randomly subsample e pixels from \mathbf{x} without replacement and keep their values.
+Building a smoothed classifier via randomized ablation: Suppose we have a base classifier f, which classifies a testing input $\mathbf x$ to one of c classes $\{1,2,\cdots,c\}$ deterministically.
+For simplicity, we assume $\mathbf x$ is an image with d pixels.
+Given an input $\mathbf x$, randomized ablation (Levine & Feizi, 2019) creates an ablated input as follows: we first randomly subsample e pixels from $\mathbf x$ without replacement and keep their values.
 Then, we set the remaining pixel values in the ablated input to a special value, e.g., median of the pixel value, mean of the pixel value, or a special symbol.
 When the image is a color image, we set the values of the three channels of each pixel separately.
-Note that an ablated input has the same size with \mathbf{x} .
-We use $h(\mathbf{x}, e)$ to denote the randomly ablated input for simplicity.
-Given $h(\mathbf{x}, e)$ as input, the output of the base classifier f is also random.
-We use p_j to denote the probability that the base classifier f predicts class j when taking $h(\mathbf{x}, e)$ as input, i.e., $p_j = \Pr(f(h(\mathbf{x}, e)) = j)$.
-Note that p_j is an integer multiple of $\frac{1}{\binom{d}{e}}$, which we will leverage to derive a tighter certified robustness guarantee.
-We build a smoothed classifier g that will leverage to derive a tighter certified robustness guarantee.
-We build a smoothed classifier g that outputs the k labels with the largest label probabilities p_j 's for x.
-Moreover, we denote by $g_k(\mathbf{x})$ the set of k labels predicted for x.
+Note that an ablated input has the same size with $\mathbf x$.
+We use $h(\mathbf x,e)$ to denote the randomly ablated input for simplicity.
+Given $h(\mathbf x,e)$ as input, the output of the base classifier f is also random.
+We use p_j to denote the probability that the base classifier f predicts class f when taking f is an input, i.e., f is an integer multiple of f which we will leverage to derive a tighter certified robustness guarantee.
+We build a smoothed classifier f that outputs the f labels with the largest label probabilities f is for f in f when the largest label probabilities f is also random.
+We use predicted for f is also random.